Your questions answered

 No. You’ll need to select which programme you’re applying to at the beginning of your application.

 If you are unsure which is best for you, please contact our recruitment team on firstname.lastname@example.org.

 We accept strong undergraduate degrees in any subject area equivalent to a UK First or 2:1 or a GPA of 3.3 and above.
-You must complete your undergraduate degree prior to the start of the programme in September.
+You must complete your undergraduate degree prior to the start of the programme.